raddogs/raddogs/README.md

 </p>

 <p align="center">
-info about myself is on hold because i need to remake it on a different website rather than rentry because the creator is a <a href="https://x.com/phainomenons/status/2065190371789816269?s=20">zionist</a>
+info about myself is on hold because i need to remake it on a different website rather than rentry because the creator is anti-hamas (but not a zionist...???)
 </p>